QuantumHannum/Coding-Lab-Descriptions/Schrodinger Time Evolution - Gaussian Pulse/Part 3: Accumulated measurement error.md

 Omega0_jitter = Omega0 * .001             # 0.1% error units rad/s
 ```
-We only need to update the `args` dictionary with argmented values.
+We only need to update the `args` dictionary with augmented values.
 But, we need to keep track of the original values in `args`, so lets make two new variables:

 ```python
 #build args list for each case